 Associate Professor of Engineering Practice

-- 1988, PhD, Chemical Engineering, University of California, Santa Barbara
+- 1988, Doctoral Degree, Chemical Engineering, University of California - Santa Barbara

-- 1985, Masters, Chemical Engineering, University of California, Santa Barbara
+- 1985, Master's Degree, Chemical Engineering, University of California - Santa Barbara

-- 1983, Bachelors, Chemical Engineering, University of Texas
+- 1983, Bachelor's Degree, Chemical Engineering, University of Texas - Austin

 After 28 years working in the chemicals and refining industry, I joined the University of Southern California as an Associate Professor of Engineering Practice in the Mork Family Department of Chemical Engineering and Material Science.